rust-lang/rfcs/text/3706-option-result-todo.md

 ### Prior art

-We already have prior art for "different kinds of panics" in the form of `todo!()` and `unreachable!()`.
-These macros are used frequently in rust and I'm not aware of anyone considering them a bad API.
+We already have prior art for "different kinds of panics" in the form of `todo!()`.
+This macro is used frequently in Rust and I'm not aware of anyone considering them a bad API.

-This gives the method names `.todo()` and `.unreachable()` a good justification, and they already map to a commonly-used feature.
+This gives the method name `.todo()` a good justification, as it already maps to a commonly-used feature.

 ### What do we get then?